BMW sales plunge in first quarter as coronavirus takes toll

-BERLIN (Reuters) - BMW (BMWG.DE) said on Monday that group sales dropped by 20.6% to 477,111 vehicles in the first quarter as the outbreak of coronavirus took its toll and many retail outlets temporarily closed.
+BERLIN, April 6 (Reuters) - BMW said on Monday that group sales dropped by 20.6% to 477,111 vehicles in the first quarter as the outbreak of coronavirus took its toll and many retail outlets temporarily closed.

 BMW said it had seen sales growth at the start of the year but added: “By February, the impact of the pandemic had already led to a significant decrease in sales in China.
 By March, the effects of the pandemic were clearly visible in sales figures in Europe and the U.S.”